Home / Matson Money Review: Is It Right for Your Investment Portfolio?

 It builds portfolios using principles such as Modern Portfolio Theory, the Three-Factor Model, and the Efficient Market Hypothesis, aligning with the long-term strategy of capturing market returns.

-These philosophies guide the firm’s asset allocation, spreading risk across domestic equity, international equity, and fixed income, often through mutual funds (like money market funds) and exchange-traded funds (ETFs).
+These philosophies guide the firm’s asset allocation, spreading risk across domestic equity, international equity, and fixed income, often through mutual funds and exchange-traded funds (ETFs).

 Each investor’s allocation depends on risk tolerance, duration, and overall investments.